theferryman0519/Final-AsTheBellTolls/Design Files/GameDesignDocument.md

 ## Introduction

+### Game Pitch

+Restore a flood-damaged Gothic town as an up-and-coming inventor, then prove Blackmere can stand on its own while the people, businesses, routines, and relationships visibly grow around your choices.

 ### Game Concept

 *As The Bell Tolls* is a cozy, Gothic life-simulation role-playing game set in the quiet town of Blackmere, a place reshaped by a generational flood and quietly left behind by the wider world.
 Almost a year after the waters have receded, the flood's effects remain in weathered streets, altered routines, strained trade, and a community that has learned to endure rather than expect renewal.
 Yet beneath that stillness, Blackmere holds the possibility of recovery.